-However, a massive, massive step you need to take is to be aware of the levels of carbon dioxide.
-When you burn something, like you do on a gas stove or oven, it creates carbon dioxide, and this will kill you if it builds up.
+However, a massive, massive step you need to take is to be aware of the levels of carbon monoxide.
+When you burn something, like you do on a gas stove or oven, it creates carbon monoxide, and this will kill you if it builds up.
 You can’t smell it, and if you are asleep and it builds up, you won’t wake up.

 It is relatively common for people with caravans to run a stove for a few hours before going to bed, in order to heat the caravan up.
 Providing the vents work correctly, there’s no issue with doing this, but you need to understand the risk.

 Even more elaborate is the gas and diesel heater, which have been common in caravans for some time, and are quickly becoming very popular for camper trailers too.
 You can purchase one for $200 – $1500 and a lot of people install them themselves.

 These use diesel or gas fuel to create heat, but the fuel and fume side is outside of the caravan or camper trailer, meaning you never have to worry about CO.

 Diesel heaters are much more common than gas, and will keep your camper trailer or caravan nice and warm all night long for very little expense.
 They do make some noise, but its a small price to pay for comfort.